enebular/enebular-runtime-agent/tools/updater/README.md

 The updater itself is a Node.js application, but a bash script (update script) is also provided which allows the updater to be run quickly in just one step.

+## Supported Versions

+The updater can be used to update enebular-agent version 2.4.0 and later.

 ## Key Update Options

 The following options should be specified as required when updating.